rockymiss/kitchennippers/README.md

 ## Who is this website for and what does it do?
 -----

-This is a website for adults and children that teaches them how to cook together using simple recipes that everyone will eat and are easy to make.
+Kitchen Nippers is for adults and children that teaches them how to cook together using simple recipes that everyone will eat and are easy to make.
 It's targeted at parents who want to spend more time with their children in the kitchen but may not have a lot of time to go through difficult recipes with them.
 Kitchen Nippers is entirely online with a view to expanding in the future.
+For the purpose of this Portfolio website Flatbread is the recipe the website is focusing on for January 2022.

 -----
 ## User Experience